Introduction: the impact of verified reviews

 - Guidelines for review verification and authentication

-The ACCC continues to strengthen regulations around review solicitation, management, and display.
-Australian businesses must stay abreast of these evolving requirements to avoid penalties that can reach millions of dollars for serious violations.
+The ACCC keeps tightening the rules around review solicitation, management, and display.
+Australian businesses need to keep up with these changing requirements to avoid penalties that can reach millions of dollars for serious violations.

-This integration requires breaking down silos between marketing (traditionally responsible for reviews) and operations (responsible for experience delivery), creating cross-functional teams focused on customer-centric improvement.
+This integration means breaking down the silos between marketing (traditionally responsible for reviews) and operations (responsible for delivering the experience), and building cross-functional teams focused on customer-centered improvement.

 The line between review management and overall customer experience management is blurring.
-Progressive Australian businesses are integrating these functions to create a continuous feedback loop:
+Progressive Australian businesses are combining these functions to create a continuous feedback loop:

 - Customer experience generates reviews